romansokolik/LHL-Final-Project-SQL/starting_with_questions.md

 Answer:

-By referencing data from "Sales_Report" table I conclude that the top-selling items is clothing.
+By referencing data from "Sales_Report" table I conclude that the top-selling item is clothing.

 ---